pmatheus/jackbot-sensor/README.md

 [Include your license information here]
 ## Snapshotting Redis Data to S3

 The `jackbot-snapshot` crate demonstrates extracting multi-exchange order book and trade data from Redis and persisting it to an S3 data lake managed with Apache Iceberg.
-Snapshots are written in Parquet format and uploaded to partitioned paths organised by exchange and market.
+Snapshots are written in Parquet format and uploaded to partitioned paths organised by exchange and market using AWS credentials.
+A `file://` path can be used for local testing.
 Duplicate files are avoided and stale snapshots are pruned based on a configurable retention period.
 See [SNAPSHOT_PIPELINE.md](docs/SNAPSHOT_PIPELINE.md) for details on how the scheduler works and how to configure it.